 What should China do?

-- Need to stop new coal plants at home and abroad
+• Stop new coal plants at home

 What you need to know about China?